AngeloG-2/Chicago-COPA-Dataset/README.md

 <p align=center> <font size="8"> <b> COMPLAINANT/OFFICER RACE STUDY: </b> </font> </p>

+A complaint has two sides, complainants, who believe they were mistreated in some way by police officers, and the police officers themselves.

 This section aims to analyze the races of police officers and races of complainants involved in mistreatment allegations.

 Specifically, this section attempts to answer the following question: Are a particular race of complainants more likely to file a complaint against a particular race of police officers?

 For example: Are whites more likely to file a complaint against Hispanic police officers?

 <b> Below is a graph of relative rates of how much each complainant race files a complaint against BLACK police officers. </b>